-Reimbursement for meals will be Meal allowances will be provided up to the maximum amounts below, as outlined, if , supported by original receipts.
-The reimbursement for meals will only be for those meals not included in the conference registration.
+Meal allowances will be provided up to the maximum amounts below, as outlined, if the meals not included in the conference registration.
 Reimbursement for meals while travelling to and from the conference destination are permitted only for costs incurred no earlier than 12 hours prior to the start time of the conference and no later than 12 hours after the end of the conference.